darrynb89/darrynb89.github.io/_posts/2021-01-02-blindsqli.md

 This post is to provide the script I created to automate the process of using blind SQL injection with conditional responses to brute force a password.
 This was completed for a lab while completing the SQL Injection topic on [WebSecurity Academy](https://portswigger.net/web-security).
 I can't recommend this training enough, the content is well written and the labs are great and best of all its free!

-As part of the lab I completed process in 3 ways, manually using Burp repeater, using Burp intruder and finally by writing this Python script.
-I still learning Python and this was a good exercise to do more Python coding and also reenforce the learning.
+As part of the lab I completed the process 3 ways, manually using Burp repeater, using Burp intruder and finally by writing this Python script.
+I am still learning Python and this was a good exercise to do more Python coding and also reenforce the learning.

 ### Final Script